wwhenxuan/wwhenxuan.github.io/index.md

 ## 🔥 News

+- **[Oct.
+2025]** [Channel-Attention](https://github.com/Vortex-Artificial-Intelligence/Channel-Attention): We have developed a repository for plug-in-play channel attention mechanism in 1D time series and 2D image data.
 - **[Sep.
 2025]** Our paper "**[*SymTime*](https://arxiv.org/abs/2502.15466)**: Synthetic Series-Symbol Data Generation for Time Series Foundation Models" has been accepted by **NeurIPS 2025**.
 - **[Jun.
 2025]** My undergraduate thesis was rated as an outstanding thesis of Xidian University.
 - **[May  2024]** I have been awarded the Graduate Special Scholarship and Outstanding Graduate Title.